 In 2022, this is a challenging scenario because vehicle values have significantly risen in recent months, sometimes exceeding their initial price.

 OK, so let me explain.
-When buying a full-coverage Mexico car insurance policy, one of the most essential things to consider is 'Actual Cash Value', which is "Current Market Value" in layman's terms.
+When buying a full-coverage Mexico car insurance policy, one of the essential things to consider is "Actual Cash Value," which is the "Current Market Value" in layman's terms.
 It's important to get this right.
-Make the value too high and the policy will cost you a little more than it needs to.
-If you settle for too low a figure, it will cost you money in a total loss or theft, which could be used to purchase a replacement vehicle.
+Make the value too high, and the policy will cost you a little more than it needs to.
+If you settle for too low a figure, it will cost you money in a total loss or theft, which you could use to purchase a replacement vehicle.
 The maximum amount any policy will payout is the value you enter for your vehicle.

-Now, before you purchase a policy, go to a website that lists used cars from well-known dealers.
+Before purchasing a policy, visit a website that lists used cars from well-known dealers.
 Next, go through the models and pick one with comparable pricing.
 Use the same year, make, model, mileage, condition, and accessories.
-If a reasonable person would believe that the vehicle for sale is quite comparable to your vehicle, your value should be as accurate as possible in a payout.
+If a reasonable person would believe that the vehicle for sale is comparable to yours, your value should be as accurate as possible in a payout.
 There is one potential problem with this approach.
 Assume that your "Actual Cash Value" falls to normal levels during its duration after you purchased a policy.
 You may not receive the full amount of money covered by your Mexico auto insurance policy if your vehicle is destroyed or stolen.

-What Documents Do I Need If I Have An Auto Accident In Mexico?
+What Mexico Auto Insurance Documents Do I Need If I Have An Car Accident In Mexico?

 If you're involved in a vehicle accident in Mexico, you'll need the following items:

 Mexican Car Insurance Certificate - U.S. or Canadian domestic policies are not valid in Mexico.
-Just like Mexico tourist auto insurance is invalid in the U.S or Canada.
+Just like Mexico auto insurance is invalid in the United States or Canada.

-Passport - You must have your passport card or hard copy of your formal passport with you at all times.
+Passport - You must always have your passport card or hard copy of your formal passport with you for a border crossing.